abul2285/fa-dynamic.macro/README.md

 ```

 In this example, all icons inside the `src` directory will be automatically loaded, eliminating the need for manual importation.
 The license option determines whether to import icons from the free or pro version of Font Awesome.

-## Configuration Options

-The macro accepts the following configuration options:

-- path `(required)`: The relative path to the directory containing the icons.
-- license `(optional)`: The Font Awesome license to use.
-Available options are 'free' and 'pro'.
-If not provided, the free version will be used by default.

 ## Contact Information